i Brazil's economic history

 - Law No. 9,605/1998 and Decree No. 3,179/1999, establishing civil, administrative and criminal sanctions for individuals or legal entities that breach environmental laws.

-Brazil is one of the very few countries (if not the only one) to employ a three-stage process, with separate procedures for granting licences at all three stages.
+Brazil is one of the very few countries (if not the only one) to employ a three-stage process, with separate procedures for granting licences at each stage.
 This procedure allows or contributes to transferring, restarting or revisiting old disputes during the three phases.
 In addition, it generates significant uncertainty and delays, and high transaction costs.
 The three stages of the environmental permitting process are:

 - Preliminary licence: this is issued during the preliminary planning stage of a project for a maximum five-year term.
 The licence signifies approval of the location and design of the project, certifies its environmental feasibility and establishes the basic requirements and conditions to be complied with during the subsequent stages of implementation.